Luexks/reassembly_modding_by_example/src/fragbeams.md

   Your browser does not support the video tag.
 </video>

+Although this fragbeam is slow to fully activate, it can be used to create a weapon that behaves differently when it hits an enemy directly and when it is crossed over by an enemy.

 ## X-Spaced Barrel Beam

 See the chapter for the X-spaced barrel beam [here](./x-spaced_barrel_beams.md).